jay-parkin/API-Webserver/README.md

 The Income and Expense Tracker API addresses the common challenges couples face in managing their joint finances.
 By focusing on simplicity, shared account functionality, user roles, categorisation, and real-time collaboration, the API provides a solution for financial organisation, and cooperation.
 This approach makes it easier for couples to manage their income and expenses, reducing the financial misunderstandings.

 ## R2: Task Allocation and Tracking

+> Describe the way tasks are allocated and tracked in your project.

 To ensure thorough task management and progress tracking, I use [Atlassian's Trello](https://trello.com/home). <br>
 Trello allows me to organise tasks visually and track their status through various stages of completion.